arcamens/arcamens/site_app/static/site_app/help/index.md

 ## Intro

+Arcamens implements so called Kanban Boards and Timelines, the latter can be used for multiple purposes.
+They can be used to delegate isolated tasks, share information, events, questions and even store information that is pertinent to a project.

-Arcamens implements kanban boards and timelines, the aim of arcamens is being as flexible as possible.
-It allows better dealing with high payloads of information and better sharing of information.
+The aim of arcamens is being as flexible as possible.
+It allows better dealing with high payloads of information and better organization of information.
 Arcamens is ideal for all kind of teams whose motto is simplicity and flexibility.

-The boards, lists and cards are displayed in a tree-like manner it allows a succinct perspective of the information that is relevant to the board team.
+The boards, lists and cards are structured in a tree-like manner it allows a succinct perspective of the information that is relevant to the board team.

 ![arcamens-boards-0](/static/site_app/help/arcamens-boards-0.png)